 Answering the Allegations

 Every analyst of the Bible should realize that the Book is a veritable miasma of contradictions, inconsistencies, inaccuracies, poor science, bad math, inaccurate geography, immoralities, degenerate heroes, false prophecies, boring repetitions, childish superstitions, silly miracles, and dry-as-dust discourse.
 But contradictions remain the most obvious, the most potent, the most easily proven, and the most common problem to plague the Book (1995, p.
-71, emp. added).
+71).

 Principles for Dealing with Alleged Contradictions

-One of the fundamental principles of nearly any study or investigation is that of being “innocent until proven guilty.”
+Generally speaking, people understand the importance of the principle of being “innocent until proven guilty.”
 A teacher cannot justifiably assume that a student who makes a perfect score on a test without studying for it, cheated.
 It might be that he had received all of the information elsewhere at another time.
 It could be that he learned everything well enough in class that he did not have to study at home.
-Or, it may be that he simply got “lucky” and guessed correctly on the questions he did not know.
-A policeman is not justified in assuming that because a murder was committed by a man wearing green tennis shoes, that the first person the policeman finds wearing green tennis shoes is the murderer.
+Or, it may be that he simply “got lucky” and guessed correctly on the questions he did not know.
+A teacher could not justifiably punish such a student without evidence that the student cheated.
+A policeman is not justified in assuming that because a murder was committed by a man wearing green tennis shoes, then the first person the policeman finds wearing green tennis shoes is the murderer.

 The rule of municipal law on this subject is familiar, and applies with equal force to all ancient writings, whether documentary or otherwise; and as it comes first in order, in the prosecution of these inquiries, it may, for the sake of mere convenience, be designated as our first rule: “Every document, apparently ancient, coming from the proper repository or custody, and bearing on its face no evident marks of forgery, the law presumes to be genuine, and devolves on the opposing party the burden of proving it to be otherwise” (1995, p.
 16, emp. added).